Difference Between Harpsichord and Piano

 What is Harpsichord?

-Harpsichord works by the operation of plucking mechanism.
+Harpsichord works by the operation of a plucking mechanism.
 It has two slots which are in the shape of a wing that helps in plucking the strings against the keys.

-This mechanism that helps in the plucking process is named jack.
-By adjusting the firmness of the keys the sounds can be amplified according to the Harpsichordist.
+This mechanism that helps in the plucking process is named Jack.
+By adjusting the firmness of the keys, the sounds can be amplified according to the Harpsichordist.

-It becomes quite tricky when we are provided with two rows of jacks, in such a case we would be in need of two keyboards to amplify sounds.
+It becomes quite tricky when we are provided with two rows of jacks, in such a case, we would be in need of two keyboards to amplify sounds.

 Special effects and sounds can also be produced by the harpsichord instrument, which makes it unique and featured from other instruments.
 There are various types of unisons and registers employed in the process of mechanisms in Harpsichord.

 Harpsichord was invented to observe the harmonic cosmic variations in the body by medical astrologers.
-It was introduced as a general-purpose instrument that turned into a musical instrument in the due course of time.
+It was introduced as a general-purpose instrument that turned into a musical instrument in due course of time.
 Harpsichord and piano have very similar kinds of origins.

 harpsichord 1